mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

                 }
 ```

-And, finally, Here's what the resulting **defaultConfig** looks like.
+And, finally, here's what the resulting **defaultConfig** looks like.
 Now we're
 really done.
 That wasn't so bad, was it?

 ## Conclusion